guardhao104/ftnt-devops-ci/README.md

 ## Ignore Files

 If the current directory already has `.prettierignore` or `.eslintignore` file, it/them will be used as ignore file when running check and fix commends.
+Otherwise, the default ignore config will be used.

 You are allowed to use `--format_ignore <path>` or `-F <path>` to specify format checking ignore file, and use `--lint_ignore <path>` or `-L <path>` to specify linting ignore file.